Emi-afktech/practice-3/README.md

 npm install express
 npm install pg

-DUE TO WEBPACK 5 PROBLEMS, PROJECT IS ON WAIT.
+DUE TO WEBPACK 5 PROBLEMS, PROJECT IS ON HOLD.